AlexEne/AlexEne.github.io/_posts/2020-09-04-webassembly-without-the-browser-part-2.md

 layout: post
 ---

-In [part-1](https://alexene.dev/2020/08/17/webassembly-without-the-browser-part-1.html) we have learned how to set up WebAssembly VM to run a simple rust program that can add two numbers and print the result to stdout.
+In [part 1](https://alexene.dev/2020/08/17/webassembly-without-the-browser-part-1.html) we have learned how to set up WebAssembly VM to run a simple rust program that can add two numbers and print the result to stdout.
 In part 2 we will go over __Debugging__ and __Binary size__.

 ## Debugging
-Debugging WebAssembly is one of the rough edges of WebAssembly.
+Debugging is one of the rough edges of WebAssembly.
 To understand why this is a rough edge, we must first have a high-level understanding on how a WebAssembly VM works.
 We can split them into two categories: WASM VMs with JIT and WASM VMs without JIT.
 Right now, debugging is possible only for JIT-enabled VM e.g.: [Wasmtime](https://github.com/bytecodealliance/wasmtime).

-The reason why I mentioned JIT-enabled VMs is that this is the key functionality that they use to enable a seamless debugging experience between the host program (the one that uses the VM) and the WebAssembly program.
+JIT is the key functionality that they use to enable a seamless debugging experience between the host program (the one that uses the VM) and the WebAssembly program.
 We usually use GDB or LLDB to debug the host programs.
-To make this work, Wasmtime generates the JIT code, then it patches the debug info for the rust WebAssembly binary and calls a magical function named: `__jit_debug_register_code`.
-This function is intercepted by GDB/LLDB and the JITed WebAssembly code can be debugged in the same session as the host program.
+For example, to make this work, Wasmtime generates the JIT code, then it patches the debug info for the rust WebAssembly binary and calls a magical function named: `__jit_debug_register_code`.
+After this function is intercepted by GDB/LLDB and the JITed WebAssembly code can be debugged in the same session as the host program.
 It tells LLDB that this JIT-generated code has that patched debug information.
 Pretty neat!

-In order for us to debug WebAssembly, there are a few key ingredients that we have to do:
+In order for us to debug WebAssembly, there are a few key steps that we have to take:
-1. Visual Studio Code as our IDE (makes step 2 and 3 possible).
+1. Use Visual Studio Code as our IDE (makes step 2 and 3 possible).
 2. Install CodeLLDB plugin for VSCode.
 Other GDB/LLDB plugins are fine but this good on Linux/OSX/Windows too.
 3. Tell Wasmtime to emit debug information.
 We use the configuration object (full program can be found in [part 1](https://alexene.dev/2020/08/17/webassembly-without-the-browser-part-1.html) of this series): `let engine = Engine::new(Config::new().debug_info(true));`
 4. Set up Visual Studio Code `launch.json` as if you'd be debugging the host program.
 For example: